-German Table German Club
+German Table German Club German Suite

-German

-- 2. Acquire advanced critical/analytical skills that allow them to assess, interpret and assign meaning to numerous types of cultural production including: literary texts; film; political, sociological and historical documents; rituals and folkways - 3.
+- Demonstrate a level of proficiency in German that will allow them to pursue advanced study in that language whether in the United States or in other countries - 2.
+Acquire advanced critical/analytical skills that allow them to assess, interpret and assign meaning to numerous types of cultural production including: literary texts; film; political, sociological and historical documents; rituals and folkways - 3.
 Be able to design and carry out an original research project in which German is the major investigatory tool and vehicle of expression